 Emailing Statements to your Customers

 You may email any Statement to the Customer at any time by using the button near bottom of the Statement view.
-There are also links for previewing the text and HTML-email versions of the statement.
+There are also links for viewing the statement as Text, HTML, or PDF.
 Chargify sends all Statement emails as multi-part with both text/plain and text/html parts so that the client may choose which to render.
+You can also choose to send a PDF attachment as well in the “Statements” section of Settings.

 Statements can be sent to your customers automatically via email.
 When you choose to send Statements automatically, they will always be sent when the Statement “closes”.
 At your option, you may also choose to have the Statement emailed when payment is received, in the event that payment is not received when it first becomes due.
 See the section on Statement Lifecycle for more.